-Our primary sources of liquidity are (i) cash flow from operating activities and (ii) borrowings under our credit facilities or commercial paper program.
+Our primary sources of liquidity are (i) cash flow from operating activities and (ii) borrowings under PAA's credit facilities or commercial paper program.
 In addition, we may supplement these primary sources of liquidity with proceeds from asset sales, and in the past have utilized funds received from sales of equity and debt securities.
-Our primary cash requirements include, but are not limited to, (i) ordinary course of business uses, such as the payment of amounts related to the purchase of crude oil, NGL and other products, payment of other expenses and interest payments on outstanding debt, (ii) investment and maintenance capital activities, (iii) acquisitions of assets or businesses, (iv) repayment of principal on our long-term debt and (v) distributions to our unitholders and noncontrolling interests.
+Our primary cash requirements include, but are not limited to, (i) ordinary course of business uses, such as the payment of amounts related to the purchase of crude oil, NGL and other products, payment of other expenses and interest payments on outstanding debt, (ii) investment and maintenance capital activities, (iii) acquisitions of assets or businesses, (iv) repayment of principal on long-term debt and (v) distributions to our Class A shareholders and noncontrolling interests.
 In addition, we may use cash for repurchases of common equity.
-We generally expect to fund our short-term cash requirements through cash flow generated from operating activities and/or borrowings under our credit facilities or commercial paper program.
-In addition, we generally expect to fund our long-term needs, such as those resulting from investment capital activities, acquisitions or refinancing our long-term debt, through a variety of sources, which may include any or a combination of the sources listed above.
+We generally expect to fund our short-term cash requirements through cash flow generated from operating activities and/or borrowings under PAA's credit facilities or commercial paper program.
+In addition, we generally expect to fund our long-term needs, such as those resulting from investment capital activities, acquisitions or refinancing long-term debt, through a variety of sources, which may include any or a combination of the sources listed above.

-As of June 30, 2024, although we had a working capital deficit of \$19 million, we had approximately \$3.2 billion of liquidity available to meet our ongoing operating, investing and financing needs, subject to continued covenant compliance, as noted below (in millions):
+As of June 30, 2024, although we had a working capital deficit of \$18 million, we had approximately \$3.2 billion of liquidity available to meet our ongoing operating, investing and financing needs, subject to continued covenant compliance, as noted below (in millions):

 As of June 30, 2024

-Availability under senior unsecured revolving credit facility (1)(2) \$ 1,350
+Availability under PAA senior unsecured revolving credit facility (1)(2) \$ 1,350

-Availability under senior secured hedged inventory facility (1) (2) 1,311
+Availability under PAA senior secured hedged inventory facility (1)(2) 1,311

-Amounts outstanding under commercial paper program
+Amounts outstanding under PAA commercial paper program

 Subtotal 2,661

-Cash and cash equivalents (3) 550
+Cash and cash equivalents (3) 553

-Total \$ 3,211
+Total \$ 3,214

-- (1) Represents availability prior to giving effect to borrowings outstanding under our commercial paper program, which reduce available capacity under our credit facilities. - Available capacity under our senior unsecured revolving credit facility and senior secured hedged inventory facility was reduced by outstanding letters of credit issued under these facilities of less than \$1 million and \$39 million, respectively. - (3) Excludes restricted cash of \$3 million.
+- (1) Represents availability prior to giving effect to borrowings outstanding under the PAA commercial paper program, which reduce available capacity under the credit facilities. - Available capacity under the PAA senior unsecured revolving credit facility and the PAA senior secured hedged inventory facility was reduced by outstanding letters of credit issued under these facilities of less than \$1 million and \$39 million, respectively. - (3) Excludes restricted cash of \$3 million.

-Usage of our credit facilities, and, in turn, our commercial paper program, is subject to ongoing compliance with covenants.
-The credit agreements for our revolving credit facilities (which impact our ability to access our commercial paper program because they provide the financial backstop that supports our short-term credit ratings) and the indentures governing our senior notes contain cross-default provisions.
-A default under our credit agreements or indentures would permit the lenders to accelerate the maturity of the outstanding debt.
-As long as we are in compliance with the provisions in our credit agreements, our ability to make distributions of available cash is not restricted.
-We were in compliance with the covenants contained in our credit agreements and indentures as of June 30, 2024.
+Usage of PAA's credit facilities, and, in turn, its commercial paper program, is subject to ongoing compliance with covenants.
+The credit agreements for PAA's revolving credit facilities (which impact PAA's ability to access its commercial paper program because they provide the financial backstop that supports its short-term credit ratings) and the indentures governing its senior notes contain cross-default provisions.
+A default under PAA's credit agreements or indentures would permit the lenders to accelerate the maturity of the outstanding debt.
+As long as PAA is in compliance with the provisions in its credit agreements, its ability to make distributions of available cash is not restricted.
+PAA was in compliance with the covenants contained in its credit agreements and indentures as of June 30, 2024.